BetterDiscord/docs/themes/guidelines.md

 - Maintain performance on modern hardware.
 This can be done by limiting the use of intensive animations, filters and effects.

 ## Code
 - Your theme's codebase must be made and written primarily by you.
-You cannot submit an automatically-generated theme, a customized version of someone else's theme, or have someone else write a codebase for you.
+You may not submit an automatically-generated theme, a customized version of someone else's theme, or a codebase written by someone other than you.
 - Only import code from trusted services.
 (Github, Gitlab, Google Fonts, Adobe Fonts, etc...)
 - Do not abuse remote resources to gather user information, use untrusted content, or circumvent security permissions.
-- You may reverse-engineer or use other people's code, provided you have proper permission and your theme's core design does not rely on code that isn't yours.
-This does not apply if this is your first submission.
+- You may reverse-engineer or use other people's code, provided you have proper permission and your theme's core design does not rely on third-party code.
+This does not apply if it is your first submission.

 ## Design
-- Themes should not be a basic recolor or background change (some exceptions apply).
+- Themes should not be a basic recolor or background change change (some exceptions apply).
 Themes should significantly alter the look and feel of Discord.
 - Themes should have full coverage of most common pages, popouts, modals and controls.
 Keep in mind that changing discord's variables does not provide full coverage of the app.
 *Although filesize should not affect the submission process, 1000 lines is a good goal to aim for in your theme.*
-- NSFW images and assets are not allowed in official themes.
+- NSFW images or assets are not allowed in official themes.

 ## First Theme Policy
 These guidelines apply only if this is your **first** submission.